iwatakeshi/cout/README.md

 {
 	//specify which level (Array or String) to display
 	//by default '*' means display all levels
+	//if you pass a level array and want to display end() and endl()
+	//just add 'normal' to the array.
 	cout: ['*'],
 	//default theme/colors/levels
 	theme: {